Restriction for general linear groups: the local non-tempered Gan-Gross-Prasad conjecture (non-Archimedean case): Introduction

 The first generalization is on Bessel and Fourier-Jacobi models (Theorem \ref{thm general cases}).
 Such generalization is also expected in \cite{GGP19}.
 The strategy for proving general cases is connecting those models functorially via Bernstein-Zelevinsky theory (Corollary \ref{cor all same models}) and then using the reduction to basic case similar to \cite{GGP12}.
 The functorial connection is a key difference of our study from the one in \cite{GGP12}.
 We remark that we also deduce the equal rank Fourier-Jacobi case from the basic case of restricting $G_{n+1}$ to $G_n$ representations, which differs from that some results (such as multiplicity one theorems) are proved separately for equal rank Fourier-Jacobi models.

 In more detail, let

 where $U_{n-r}$ is the subgroup of unipotent upper triangular matrices.
 It is sometimes referred to a Rankin-Selberg subgroup.
-Let $\psi$ be a generic character on the subgroup $U_{n-r} \ltimes F^{n-r}$, extending trivially to $H_r^R$.
+Let $\psi$ be a nondegenerate character on a subgroup $U_{n-r} \ltimes F^{n-r}$, extending trivially to $H_r^R$ (also see Section \ref{ss bessel}).
 We show that the restriction problem for a Bessel model or a Fourier-Jacobi model is equivalent to the problem of determining the corresponding Rankin-Selberg model (Corollary \ref{cor all same models}), i.e. determining if

 where $\pi_1$ and $\pi_2$ are respective irreducible $G_{n+1}$ and $G_r$ representations.

 The second generalization is on Ext-branching laws.
 The generic case for Ext-branching law is simpler: for respective generic irreducible representations $\pi_1$ and $\pi_2$ of $G_{n+1}$ and $G_n$,